eduardoOTR/pBuffer/README.md

 ## Rules

-- **No variables can be declared in the entire program—only pointers are allowed.** All program data must be stored inside `pBuffer`.
+- **No variables can be declared in the entire program: only pointers are allowed.** All program data must be stored inside `pBuffer`.
     - Not even as function parameters.
 Only pointers that reference inside `pBuffer`.
         - Example: `int *ptr = (int *)pBuffer;`
         - Not allowed: `int c; char a; int v[10];  void function(int param)`